Feeny: History

 Near the village is the General's Bridge, the site of the famous ambush by highwayman Shane Crossagh.
 This is where Sean Crossan held up some British Redcoats by placing wooden cut-out muskets into some bushes.

 During the Troubles, off-duty Ulster Defence Regiment soldier James Hood was killed by the Provisional Irish Republican Army (IRA) at his house near Feeny on 4 January 1973.

 Places of interest

 On the outskirts of the village, towards Dungiven, lies four-storey Drumcovitt House which was built over 300 years ago by the Worshipful Company of Fishmongers and is a visible reminder of the Plantation of Ulster period.
 In 1796 a round ended Georgian front was added to the house.
 It is now tourist accommodation.

 Banagher Glen National Nature Reserve is also close to the village, and Aughlish stone circles and alignments are approximately 3 km from Feeny.

+About a mile outside the village is the Owenbeg River a significant tributary to the River Roe can be seen from a layby at the bridge between Feeny and Dungiven.

 Transport

 Feeny has good road links to Limavady (20 km to the north) and Derry (23 km to the northwest), but has limited public transport connections.